About the Victorian Government Purchasing Board

 - Scalability

-The VGPB policy framework covers the whole procurement lifecycle and is comprised of 5 principle-based policies which support a strategic and efficient approach to the procurement of goods and services:
+The Victorian Governments goods and services policy framework covers the whole procurement lifecycle.
+Five principle-based policies support a strategic and efficient approach to the procurement of goods and services:

 - Governance